oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 the configuration information of your application in a single location on the cloud.
 These providers allow you to separately store the configuration information from the code of your application.
-The configuration information that can be stored in these providers includes connect descriptors, and database credentials such as user name and password.
-The database password can be stored separately in a secure vault which is a service offered by these providers.
+The configuration information stored in these providers include connect descriptor, wallet, and database credential (user name and password) details.
+The database password and wallet can be stored separately in a secure vault service offered by the cloud providers.
 Also, you can store properties specific to node-oracledb in centralized configuration providers.